Carolyn Fe: Acting

 In 2018, Fe played Precy, the Filipina housekeeper, in Audrey Dwyer's Calpurnia.
 She was awarded the Toronto Theatre Critics' Award for Best Supporting Actress for her work in Calpurnia.
 At the 2019 Toronto Fringe Festival, Fe played Lola in Through the Bamboo.
 She played Manang Flor, the matriarch, in Jo SiMalaya Alcampo's Hilot Means Healer in 2019 at The Theatre Centre.
 In 2020, Fe was cast as Lola, the grandmother of the main character, in the Nickelodeon show Blue's Clues & You!.

 Other

-Fe's formed the theatre company, Altera Vitae, in 2007.
-In 2009, Fe directed Altera Vitae’s production of Martin Sherman's Bent in partnership with GRIS-Montreal.
+Fe formed the theatre company Altera Vitae Productions in 2007.
+In 2009, Fe directed Altera Vitae's production of Martin Sherman's Bent in partnership with GRIS-Montreal.
+Fe fronted the band DD Swank and sang under the pseudonym of Mama B for four years.
+During this time, she sang in French, English, and Spanish.